Stacktical/stacktical.github.io/_posts/2019-06-17-weekly-status-update-june-10-june-16.md

 #### Sales / Enablement

-* We are preparing a series of new commercial decks.
+* We are preparing a series of new commercial presentation.

 <hr />